Skip to main content

 high level architecture

-once it clicks that large uploads are not a "network problem" but a state and recovery problem, architecture changes. they cannot be treated as simple task siting inside a widget state that only works when everything goes right. but real world conditions are much more complex.
+once it clicks that large uploads are not a "network problem" but a state and recovery problem, architecture changes. they cannot be treated as a simple task sitting inside a widget state that only works when everything goes right. real-world conditions are much more complex.

 • a single orchestration layer